stevemc-suse/suma-interactive-demo-environment/README.md

 	- SLE15SP3
 	- SLE15SP4

- Once the deployment has completed you will have several machines that are ready to go, all machines have has the /etc/hosts file updated with the SUSE Manager Server details as currently there is no DNS on the virtual machine network [Working on changing this.]
+Once the deployment has completed, you will have several machines that are ready to go, all machines have the /etc/hosts file updated with the SUSE Manager Server details.
+Currently There is no DNS on the virtual machine network.
+[Working on changing this.]

-##### Now attach a AWS Elastic IP to the node.
+##### AWS Elastic IP attached to the SUSE MAnager node is (Optional)

-Connect to the server via ssh using your 'demo-suma.pem' this is automaticly generated and located in the 'terraform.tfstate.d' directory within you deployment directory.
+Connect to the server(s) via ssh using the 'demo-suma.pem' this is automaticly generated and located in the 'terraform.tfstate.d' directory within you deployment directory.

 	- 'zypper up' patch and reboot the node.
 (Note this is a BYOS deployment)